John DuVal

-John Tabb DuVal (born 1940) is an American academic and an award-winning translator of Old French, Modern French, Italian, Romanesco, and Italian.
+John Tabb DuVal (born 1940) is an American academic and a translator of Old French, Modern French, Italian, Romanesco, and Italian.
 He has been a professor of English and Creative Writing and Translation at the University of Arkansas since 1982.

 Biography

 Born in Germantown, Pennsylvania, in 1940, to Thaddeus Ernest DuVal and Helene Dupont Cau, John DuVal grew up in Jenkintown, a suburb of Philadelphia.
 He holds an A.B. in English from Franklin and Marshall College in Lancaster, Pennsylvania, a Master of Arts in English from the University of Pennsylvania, and a Master's in French, a Master of Fine Arts in Translation, and a PhD in Comparative Literature from the University of Arkansas.
-Until 2008 DuVal directed the University's acclaimed Program in Literary Translation.
-Known for his numerous entertaining keynote addresses on translation, he is also the author of 13 books of translation, and his original poems and articles on translation have been published and republished widely.
+Until 2008 DuVal directed the University's Program in Literary Translation.
+He is the author of 13 books of translation, and his original poems and articles on translation have been published and republished widely.
 DuVal's teaching areas of expertise include Translation Theory and Practice; Creative Writing; Comparative Literature; World Sonnet; Dante; Medieval Literature; and Epic Poetry.
 DuVal was named Fulbright College Visiting Fellow to Wolfson College of Cambridge University (UK) for the year 2010–2011 to complete his translation of the French epic, The Song of Roland.

+Personal life

+His daughter is the historian Kathleen DuVal, with whom he edited the anthology Interpreting a Continent.